Gnome Press: Foundation

 The company was founded in 1948 by Martin Greenberg and David A. Kyle, New York science fiction fans and members of the Hydra Club; Kyle was also a Futurian.
-Greenberg had previously been a partner of specialty press New Collectors Group — see The Black Wheel.
+Greenberg had previously been a partner of specialty press New Collectors Group, which had published The Black Wheel.
 The address was Gnome Press, Inc., 80 E. 11th St. New York 3, N.Y.
 Kyle contributed less and less to the press as other business interests took up more of his time.

 Greenberg should not be confused with later SF anthologist Martin H. Greenberg, nor his company with the imprint Greenberg: Publisher, a separate firm established in 1924 and producing some science fiction between 1950 and 1958.
 There was no association between the two publishers, despite a common assumption among some fans.

 History

 Gnome Press concentrated on authors who were at the height of their popularity writing for Astounding Science Fiction, the American leading science fiction magazine of the time.
-Authors published by Gnome included Poul Anderson, Isaac Asimov, Arthur C Clarke, L. Sprague de Camp, Gordon R. Dickson, Robert A. Heinlein, C. L. Moore, Clifford D. Simak, and A. E. Van Vogt.
+Authors published by Gnome included Poul Anderson, Isaac Asimov, Arthur C Clarke, L. Sprague de Camp, Gordon R. Dickson, Robert A. Heinlein, C. L. Moore, Andre Norton (as Andrew North), Clifford D. Simak, and A. E. Van Vogt.